National Indigenous Dance Forum (NIDF)

 The five top priorities for action as voted by delegates are listed below in priority order:

-Dedicated and curated intercultural and international conversations, showcases, opportunity for practice-based collaboration and connections at the next NIDF.
+Dedicated and curated intercultural and international conversations, showcases and opportunity for practice-based collaboration and connections at the next NIDF.

-The purpose of dance to be upheld through programs and national significance as more than art and prioritised as a means for cultural transmission and healing as well.
+The purpose of dance to be upheld as a means for cultural transmission and healing as well as art.

 Curriculum development for Indigenous dance in mainstream schools.